-Direct admits and patients who crash on the ward receive the highest prioritization for ICU admission.
-If there are no available ICU beds at the time of arrival (or crash), the current ICU patient with the shortest remaining service time will be "demand-driven discharged", i.e., he/she will be discharged in order to create space to accommodate the incoming, more severe patient (Kc and Terwiesch 2012, Chan et al.
+Direct admits and patients who crash on the ward receive the highest priority for ICU admission.
+If there are no available ICU beds at the time of arrival (or crash), the current ICU patient with the shortest remaining service time will be "demand-driven discharged", i.e., he/she will be discharged in order to create space to accommodate the incoming, more severe patient (Kc and Terwiesch 2012, Chan et al. 2012).

-2012).
 Demand-driven discharged patients have an ICU readmission rate of $r_D$ .
 External arrival and crashed patients who are not demand-driven discharged have an ICU readmission rate of $r_E$ .
 We do not incorporate the impact of demand-driven discharges on in-hospital mortality because, while some studies find that mortality risk increases with high ICU occupancy at discharge (e.g. Chrusch et al. (2009)), others do not find evidence of an impact (e.g. Iwashyna et al. (2009), Chan et al. (2012)).
 Note that, one could also consider incorporating rerouting direct-admits or crashed patients to other hospitals if all ICU beds are occupied, rather than initiating a demand-driven discharge.
 However, such inter-hospital transfers are incredibly rare-especially for critically ill patients-at KPNC.
 Still, we will examine the state of patients who are demand-driven discharged to make sure we are not too aggressive in discharging critical patients.

 In principle, any patient in the ward can be proactively transferred to the ICU at each EDIP2 decision epoch.
 Such proactive transfers can only occur if there is an available ICU bed for the transferred patient.
 If there are not enough available beds in the ICU to accommodate all proactive ICU transfer requests, the most at risk patients (those with the highest EDIP2 score) will be given priority.
-If a patient from EDIP2 group i is proactively transferred to the ICU, he will have a hospital LOS which is lognormally distributed with mean $1/\mu{A,i}$ and standard deviation $\sigma{A,i}$ .
+If a patient from EDIP2 group i is proactively transferred to the ICU, his hospital LOS is lognormally distributed with mean $1/\mu{A,i}$ and standard deviation $\sigma{A,i}$ .
 Similar to the crashed ward patients, we assume that a proportion $p_W \sim f{p_W}(p)$ of the patient's hospital LOS is spent in the ICU.
 These patients survive to hospital discharge with probability $1 - d_A$ .
 If this patient is naturally discharged from the ICU (as opposed to demand-driven discharged), his probability of readmission to the ICU is $r{A,i}$ .
 Otherwise, it is $r_D$ .
+This proactively admitted patient will be a type (a) patient who has been to the ICU for the proportion $1 - p_W$ of his/her LOS not spent in the ICU.